katat/vbot/README.md

 ------------

 If this is the first time vbot run the tests for this JSON definition file, the images generated are the baselines.
-The subsequent tests will compare the newly generated image file with the baselines and show the differences if it is not 100% match.
+The subsequent tests will compare the newly generated image file with the baselines and highlight the differences if it is not 100% match.
 For example, let's change the action definition below:

 ```
 {